 Step 2 – Paint

 This modern pre-mixed acrylic based paint is self-leveling, which means you don’t need to worry about brush strokes.
 You should still smooth out the paint as best you can and watch for drips, but for the most part, the paint will do the rest.
+It’s an incredible product if you’ve never used it!

 Once that step is done, it’s time to add an extra ounce of pizzaz!

-Step 3 – Pizzaz
+Step 3 – Add Some Pizzaz!

 I like to use Glaze Effects to add a bit of extra depth and dimension to my pieces.
 You can learn about glazing here: